mniab/PairsTradingStrategy/README.md

 And we use the p-values to find out the cointegration The p-value is the probability of obtaining results at least as extreme as the observed results of a statistical hypothesis test, assuming that the null hypothesis is correct.
 The p-value is used as an alternative to rejection points to provide the smallest level of significance at which the null hypothesis would be rejected.
 A smaller p-value means that there is stronger evidence in favor of the alternative hypothesis.
-If the pvalue is small, below a critical size (0.05 in our case), then we can reject the hypothesis that there is no cointegrating relationship.
+If the pvalue is small, below a critical size (0.05 in this case), then we can reject the hypothesis that there is no cointegrating relationship.
 The smaller the p-value, stocks will be that much well cointegrated.